 Ayan Sengupta

-I am a first year PhD. student at IIT Delhi, where I work in the Laboratory for Computational Social Systems (LCS2) lead by Dr. Tanmoy Chakraborty and Dr. Md.
-Shad Akhtar.
-My primary area of research includes understanding generalization capabilities of pre-trained language models, representation learning for code-mixed and low-resource languages.
+I am a third year PhD. student at IIT Delhi, where I work in the Laboratory for Computational Social Systems (LCS2) lead by Dr. Tanmoy Chakraborty.
+My primary area of research includes understanding generalization capabilities of small and efficient language models.
+I also actively work on designing efficient methods for compressing large language models for adpoting in resource-constrained settings.

 I completed my Masters in Business Analytics and Data Science (PGDBA) from Indian Institute of Management, Calcutta .
 Prior to that, I did my Masters of Science in Mathematics and Computing from Indian Institute of Technology, Guwahati in 2015 and Bachelor of Science in Mathematics and Computer Science from Chennai Mathematical Institute in 2013.

-Email / CV / GitHub / LinkedIn / Kaggle / Topcoder / Scholar
+Email / GitHub / LinkedIn / Kaggle / Topcoder / Scholar

 profile photo